The Music Computing Lab

 Tom is a doctoral student in the Music Computing Lab looking at ways in which dynamical systems can be employed in HCI, and more specifically, how they might alter engagement with digital musical instruments.

 Tony is a PhD student in the Music Computing Lab investigating the sonification of EEG and physiological data to better support therapeutic and diagnostic interventions.
 Tony has a first class degree and numerous publications.
 He has worked as a Research Assistant at Imperial College London, a Research Fellow at Goldsmiths, and as a freelance researcher/technician consultant with other universities including Graz Tech University, Hertfordshire and Barcelona Pompeu Fabra.

-Oliver Hödl, a PhD student in the Human Computer Interaction Group at the Vienna University of Technology is supervised internally by Geraldine Fitzpatrick In Vienna and externally by Simon Holland at the Open University.
+Oliver Hödl was awarded his doctorate in 2016.
+He is based in the Human Computer Interaction Group at the Vienna University of Technology and was supervised internally by Geraldine Fitzpatrick In Vienna and externally by Simon Holland at the Open University.
 Oliver’s thesis focuses on musical performances with a focus on interaction design, new musical instruments and audience participation.
 Oliver has composed and performed music for more than a decade as a multi-disciplinary artist and researcher with a strong interest in music and multimedia.
 His novel instruments and interactive concerts have lead to performances throughout Europe, USA and Australia.

 Vassilis Angelis was awarded his PhD in 2014.
 His research focuses on validation and analysis of a computational model of gradient frequency neural network, which is also used to model human perception of musical rhythm. http://mcl.open.ac.uk/MusicLab/58 .